richardtvu/richardtvu.github.io/projects/in-progress/tribute-page/thoughts-processes.md

     - December 30, 2019:
         - Today, my goal is to get the outline of the front page and the table of contents running.
             - A Front Page
-                - Dr. Jordan Peterson's Name at the Top
-                - Dr. Jordan Peterson's Portrait in the middle.
+                [x] Dr. Jordan Peterson's Name at the Top [x] r.
+Jordan Peterson's Portrait in the middle.
-                - Textbox called "OPEN" on the center right portion of the webpage instead of a clasp.
+                [x] Textbox called "OPEN" on the center right portion of the webpage instead of a clasp.
-                - Make the text a hyperlink to the table of contents
+                [x] Make the text a hyperlink to the table of contents
             - Table of Contents:
                 - A header saying "Table of Contents"
                 - Bulleted list of links to pages